-Registering with an activation key consumes one of the available limit quantity, while unregistering makes it available again. (i.e. this quantity is not a usage counter but a limit of actively registered content hosts)
+Registering with an activation key consumes one of the available limit quantity, while unregistering makes it available

 - Description: A free form text field that can be used to store a description of the key for later reference or for pseudotagging that can be used to search. - Environment and Content View.
 Although optional, at least one activation key used during registration must specify a content view.
 Activation keys are used in the order specified to subscription-manager meaning the last activation key with a content view takes precedence.